 Regular meetings of Central Elgin Council are held on the 2nd and 4th Monday of each month (except July and August), unless that Monday is a statutory holiday.
 Then an alternate date is scheduled.

 Regular planning meetings are held on the third Monday of each month (except July and August), unless the Monday is a statutory holiday, whereby an alternate date is scheduled.

 In July and August, Council only holds one regular meeting each month.
-These meetings commences at 1:00 pm on the 3rd Monday of July and August, starting a 1:00 PM.
+In 2017, these meetings will be held the fourth Monday of July and August, starting a 1:00 PM.

 Council meetings are normally held in the Council Chambers of the Elgin County Administration Building, 450 Sunset Drive.

 All meetings of Council are open to the public (except for closed session items) and you are invited to attend.
 Closed session items include legal and personnel matters and the sale and acquisition of property

 If you wish to appear before Council as a delegation, a written request (letter or email) must be received by the Chief Administrative Officer & Clerk or Deputy Clerk before 4:30 pm on the Wednesday prior to the Council meeting.
 The written request should explain the reason for appearing before Council.
 The Chief Administrative Officer & Clerk or Deputy Clerk will confirm that you have been included on the agenda for a Council meeting prior to the meeting.